 Tax collection is the main revenue source for governments.
 Examples of taxes collected by governments include sales tax, income tax (a type of progressive tax), estate tax, and property tax.
 Other types of revenue in this category include duties and tariffs on imports and revenue from any types of public services that are not free.

 The budget is a plan of what the government intends to have as expenditures in a fiscal year.
-In the U.S., for example, the president submit to Congress a budget request, the House and Senate create bills for specific aspects of the budget, and then the President signs them into laws.
+In the U.S., for example, the president submits to Congress a budget request, the House and Senate create bills for specific aspects of the budget, and then the President signs them into law.
 Read a copy of 2017 Budget of the U.S. government, as published by the Office of Management and Budget.

 Expenditures are everything that a government actually spends money on, such as social programs, education, and infrastructure.
 Much of the government’s spending is a form of income or wealth redistribution, which is aimed at benefiting society as a whole.
 The actual expenditures may be greater than or less than the budget.